 Pray this:

-Lord, my heart has gotten hardened.
+Lord, my heart has hardened.
 I haven't wanted to love people the way you love them.
 I've only loved those that think and act the way I do.
 Help me love people the way you love them.
 Help me to love enough I'd be willing to lay down my life for them.
 Amen.

 Lord, help me to seek justice.

-Micah 6:8 (NLT2) 8 No, O people, the LORD has told you what is good, and this is what he requires of you: to do what is right, to love mercy, and to walk humbly with your God.
+Micah 6:8 (NLT2) No, O people, the LORD has told you what is good, and this is what he requires of you: to do what is right, to love mercy, and to walk humbly with your God.

 God requires us to act in justice whenever we can.
 But when blanket sins pervade our world why do we not do what we can to right society's wrongs?
 To seek justice means to stand up for the poor, downtrodden and misfits of society.
-The more Christian do good deeds in the name of justice, the more we make the world a better place.
+The more Christians do good deeds in the name of justice, the more we make the world a better place.

 Pray this: